The Child Element

 The other children in the household are then ‘ordered’ by date of birth, and a Child Element is allowed for:

-Check the exceptions and how to apply for them on GOV.UK.
+Check the exceptions and how to apply for the on GOV.UK.

 Example:

 Richard and Kelly have two children age 9 and 4.
 They live in a social rented three bedroom house.
-Their Maximum Universal Credit will include two Child Elements a total of £621.25 – but their Housing Costs Element will be reduced by 14% as they will be deemed to be under-occupying their home by one bedroom.
+Their Maximum Universal Credit will include two Child Elements i.e. £333.33 for their eldest because they were born before April 2017, and £287.92 for their second child, a total of £621.25.
+But their Housing Costs Element will be reduced by 14% as they will be deemed to be under-occupying their home by one bedroom.
 Kelly is due to have their third child next month.
 They weren’t going to bother recording this as a change of circumstances on their UC journal but their Housing Officer explains that it will make a difference.
-They will not receive an extra Child Element but they will no longer be classed as under-occupying their home and so they will see a slight increase in their Universal Credit award.
+They will not receive an extra Child Element but they will no longer be classed as under-occupying their home and so they will see a slight increase in their Universal Credit award^.
 The two child limit does not apply to Child Benefit, so he advises them to make a claim for their new baby.

 If you have a disabled child